Figure A: Four-piece bathtub/shower

 Make sure to protect the finish of your new tub with paper or cardboard while you’re working.
 And keep it free of grit and debris.

-Install the surround
+How to install the surround

 Set the back section of the surround on the tub rim, holding it in place temporarily with a nail above the top flange.
 Then set the side panels (Photo 9).
 The manufacturers allow a little play here, but not much.
 Chisel back any warped or out-of-plumb studs to keep the panels sitting flat on the tub rim.
 You can add a shim later if you find a gap (Photo 11).
-This is where setting your tub perfectly level pays off!
+This is where setting your bathtub perfectly level pays off!
 The panels should align within about 1/8 in.
 If not, recheck your tub for level.

 Center the new shower valve on the tub, and solder it in place at the recommended distance back from the finished wall (Photo 10).
 You may have to shift an old valve in or out to fit the new surround.